 notarial services for some documents required for a work permit.

 - Never surrender your passport to your employer, even for "safe-keeping".
-Reputable businesses will not request you to surrender your passport.
+Reputable businesses won't ask you to surrender your passport.

 - Make sure you maintain a valid visa and work permit – if you don't, you'll be fined and possibly detained.